Package leaflet: Information for the user

 Very small amounts of the hormone in Mirena are found in breast milk but the levels are lower than with any other hormonal contraceptive method.

-Please ask your doctor for advice if you wish to breastfeed while using Mirena.
+Please ask your doctor for advice if you wish to breast-feed while using Mirena.

 If you wish Mirena to be removed so that you can get pregnant, your usual level of fertility will return very quickly after it is removed.

-3. How and when Mirena is used
+3. How to use Mirena

 Only a doctor or specially trained nurse can fit Mirena.
 They will explain the fitting procedure and any risks associated with its usage.